In case you haven't heard, there’s a huge shift happening in the accounting world these days.

 4. Easier collaboration

-5. Real-time financials
+5. quicker financials

 If you’re starting a new business from scratch, cloud accounting is practically a no-brainer.
-It's faster, better, and more efficient than desktop software.
+It's faster, easier, and more efficient than desktop software.
 If you have an established business and you're thinking of moving to the cloud, it will involve some conversion costs and a 2-4 month learning curve — but the payoff will be worth it.
-The bank feeds and anywhere access alone will make you glad you switched.
+The bank feeds and anytime/anywhere access alone will make you glad you switched.